Cross-view Semantic Segmentation for Sensing Surroundings: Abstract

 \section{Abstract}

-Sensing surroundings is ubiquitous and effortless to humans: It takes a single glance to extract the spatial configuration of objects as well as the free space from the observation.
-To facilitate machine perception with such a surrounding sensing capability, we introduce a novel framework for \textit{cross-view semantic segmentation}.
-In this framework, the View Parsing Network (VPN) is proposed to parse the first-view observations into a top-down-view semantic map indicating the spatial location of all the objects at pixel-level.
-The view transformer module contained in VPN is designed to aggregate the surrounding information collected from first-view observations in multiple angles and modalities.
-To mitigate the issue of lacking real-world annotations, we train the VPN in simulation environment and utilize the off-the-shelf domain adaptation technique to transfer it to real-world data.
-We evaluate our VPN on both synthetic and real-world data.
-The experimental results show that our model can effectively make use of the information from different views and multi-modalities.
-Thus the proposed VPN is able to accurately predict the top-down-view semantic mask of the visible objects as well as barely seen objects, in both synthetic and real-world environments\footnote{Code and demo video are available at the project page: \url{https://view-parsing-network.github.io}}.
+Sensing surroundings plays a crucial role in human spatial perception, as it extracts the spatial configuration of objects as well as the free space from the observations.
+To facilitate the robot perception with such a surrounding sensing capability, we introduce a novel visual task called Cross-view Semantic Segmentation as well as a framework named View Parsing Network (VPN) to address it.
+In the cross-view semantic segmentation task, the agent is trained to parse the first-view observations into a top-down-view semantic map indicating the spatial location of all the objects at pixel-level.
+The main issue of this task is that we lack the real-world annotations of top-down-view data.
+To mitigate this, we train the VPN in 3D graphics environment and utilize the domain adaptation technique to transfer it to handle real-world data.
+We evaluate our VPN on both synthetic and real-world agents.
+The experimental results show that our model can effectively make use of the information from different views and multi-modalities to understanding spatial information.
+Our further experiment on a LoCoBot robot shows that our model enables the surrounding sensing capability from 2D image input.
+Code and demo videos can be found at \url{https://view-parsing-network.github.io}.